roesttezz/ftcase/README.md

 2. **Privacy Manager**
 Privacy Manager or Private Transaction Manager allow the nodes to share transaction information securely between authorized parties within a transaction.
 Privacy Manager is made up of transaction manager and enclave.
-* **Transaction Manager**: JPM Coin's transaction's manager is Tessera, a Java system that can be used and deployed easily by businesses to encrypt, decrypt, and distribute confidential transactions for Quorum.
+* **Transaction Manager** JPM Coin's transaction's manager is Tessera, a Java system that can be used and deployed easily by businesses to encrypt, decrypt, and distribute confidential transactions for Quorum.
-* **Enclave**: Distributed Ledger protocols that can be used for transaction confidentiality, participant authentication, and data preservation.
+* **Enclave** Distributed Ledger protocols that can be used for transaction confidentiality, participant authentication, and data preservation.